nickmcintyre/proceso-website/src/welcome/getting_started.md

 p5 = Sketch()
-p5.describe("A screen reader accessible description for the canvas.")
+p5.describe("A white circle in the middle of a blue square.")

+p5.background("cornflowerblue")
+p5.circle(50, 50, 20)
 ```
 ````